SPF Lookup & Generator

 Frequently Asked Questions

 v=spf1.
 When a receiving mail server gets an email, it checks the SPF record to verify the sending server is authorized.
 This reduces email spoofing and improves deliverability.~all (SoftFail) means emails from unlisted servers are accepted but marked as suspicious. -all (HardFail) instructs receivers to reject emails from any server not listed in the SPF record.
 Start with ~all while setting up to avoid blocking legitimate email, then switch to -all once you're confident all senders are listed.
 Always pair SPF with DMARC for full protection.include:, a, mx, and ptr mechanism counts as one lookup (and included records may themselves contain additional lookups).
 Exceeding 10 lookups causes an SPF PermError, which many servers treat as a fail.
 Use ip4: and ip6: mechanisms directly (they don't count as lookups) to stay within the limit.p=none, p=quarantine, p=reject).
-This triple combination is required by Google and Yahoo for bulk senders since 2024.About SPF Records
+This triple combination is required by Google and Yahoo for bulk senders since 2024.From address, making it appear to come from you.
+SPF prevents this by letting receiving mail servers verify that the email originated from a server listed in your domain's SPF record.
+If an email from @yourdomain.com arrives from an IP not listed in your SPF, the receiver can reject or flag it.
+However, SPF alone is not sufficient — it only checks the envelope sender (MAIL FROM), not the visible From header.
+DMARC is needed to enforce alignment between the SPF-authenticated domain and the visible From header, closing the spoofing gap.

-The SPF Lookup tab queries DNS TXT records for any domain and extracts the SPF record, showing both the raw string and a human-readable breakdown of every mechanism.
-The SPF Generator builds a valid v=spf1 record interactively β you can also load an existing record into the generator by clicking Edit in Generator after a lookup.
+This free SPF tool has two modes.
+The Lookup tab queries DNS TXT records for any domain and extracts the SPF record, showing both the raw string and a human-readable breakdown of every mechanism and qualifier.
+The Generator tab builds a valid v=spf1 record interactively — and you can load any looked-up record into the generator by clicking Edit in Generator after a lookup.

 SPF Mechanism Reference